 Finally, after weeks of failed attempts to limit screen time, I said to my husband, through gritted teeth, “Hide.
 The. iPad.
 I don’t care where.
 Hide it someplace they’ll never find it!”
 And he did.
 It’s been over a week now, and my daughters’ requests for “a toy video” have greatly diminished; when the requests do come, the grown-ups pleasantly but swiftly decline them.
 Slowly, the toy unboxers’ tenacious grip on my kids’ minds has begun to loosen.

 Now, let me be clear: I think YouTube is really entertaining, and I’m often just as guilty as my kids when it comes to getting pulled in by a popular video.
-I’m grateful for this technology’s extraordinary ability to take my kids out of reality when they need a distraction, like when my daughter needed to sit calmly prior to a minor surgical procedure (thank you, Disney Collector and your egg surprise videos!).
+I’m grateful for this technology’s extraordinary ability to take my kids out of reality when they need a distraction, like when my daughter needed to sit calmly at the doctor’s office (thank you, Disney Collector and your egg surprise videos!).
 But most of the time, I don’t want my kids to have their awareness shifted from the present moment.
 And I definitely don’t want the content on a little screen to be more important than the experiences unfolding right now in real life.